jimklimov/illumos-splitroot-scripts/README.md

 Also provided is an optional patch for network-related services which would reduce or eliminate their dependency on the `/usr` filesystem.

+# beadm-firefly-update.sh

+A recent addition to this project is a script that aims to help manage keeping up-to-date the Firefly Failsafe image in a separate bootfs.
+The script is likely to evolve, expect the variable names to change...

 Hope this helps,
 Jim Klimov